rutvikk99/synapse/demos/module4/README.md

     ![The new Filter destination is highlighted.](media/data-flow-user-profiles-new-filter.png "New filter")

     We are adding the Filter step to remove any records where the `ProductId` is null.
-The data sets have a small percentage of invalid records, and null `ProductId` values will cause errors when loading into the `UserTopProductPurchases` SQL pool table.
+The data sets have a small percentage of invalid records, and null `ProductId` values will cause errors when loading into the `UserTopProductPurchases` dedicated SQL pool table.

 28. Set the **Filter on** expression to **`!isNull(productId)`**.